cerebral-legacy/cerebral-website/content/api/06_providers.en.md

 ## Providers

 Providers are functions that runs before any action in any signal.
 Their purpose is to define and sometimes manipulate the context passed into every action.
-The providers are run for before every action, meaning that each action has a unique context object.
+The providers run before every action, meaning that each action has a unique context object.
 An example of a provider is the built in **InputProvider** of function-tree.

 It looks something like this: